 Make a Schedule

 The first thing on your to-do list is to create a schedule purely for checking on your sprinklers.
-Have routinely scheduled walk-throughs to keep an eye on the sprinkler system and the lawn’s reaction, as well as scheduling the different needs as the seasons change.
-Differences that may need to be made as the months progress could be water pressure and amounts, as well as time lengths that the sprinkler runs on, and various maintenance needs.
+Have routinely scheduled walk-throughs to keep an eye on the sprinkler system and the lawn’s reaction, as well as schedule the different needs as the seasons change.
+Differences that may need to be made as the month progress could be water pressure and amounts, as well as time lengths that the sprinkler runs on, and various maintenance needs.

 Large properties, such as apartment complexes or hospital and educational campuses, can be expansive.
 You’ll likely have several acres of property to worry about, and a lawn irrigation system will probably be incorporated over most of it.
 Trying to complete full walk-throughs of the entire plot could be difficult, so instead, create different zones and plan when to routinely check on each zone.

 This can also be paired well with other maintenance-related tasks, especially when it comes to growth cycles or trash removal.
 You can double-up your walkthrough and tests with other tasks for that zone, and stick to a rotating schedule across the property.